m-bain/whisperX/README.md

 **Forced Alignment** refers to the process by which orthographic transcriptions are aligned to audio recordings to automatically generate phone level segmentation.

+**Voice Activity Detection (VAD)** is the detection of the presence or absence of human speech.

 <h2 align="left", id="highlights">New🚨</h2>

+- v2 released, code cleanup, imports whisper library, batched inference from paper not included (contact for licensing / batched model API).
+VAD filtering is now turned on by default, as in the paper.
 - Paper drop🎓👨‍🏫!
 Please see our [ArxiV preprint](https://arxiv.org/abs/2303.00747) for benchmarking and details of WhisperX.
-We also introduce more efficient batch inference resulting in large-v2 with *60-70x REAL TIME speed.* Repo will be updated soon with this efficient batch inference.
+We also introduce more efficient batch inference resulting in large-v2 with *60-70x REAL TIME speed (not provided in this repo).
-- Batch processing: Add `--vad_filter --parallel_bs [int]` for transcribing long audio file in batches (only supported with VAD filtering).
-Replace `[int]` with a batch size that fits your GPU memory, e.g. `--parallel_bs 16`.
-- VAD filtering: Voice Activity Detection (VAD) from [Pyannote.audio](https://huggingface.co/pyannote/voice-activity-detection) is used as a preprocessing step to remove reliance on whisper timestamps and only transcribe audio segments containing speech. add `--vad_filter` flag, increases timestamp accuracy and robustness (requires more GPU mem due to 30s inputs in wav2vec2)
+- VAD filtering: Voice Activity Detection (VAD) from [Pyannote.audio](https://huggingface.co/pyannote/voice-activity-detection) is used as a preprocessing step to remove reliance on whisper timestamps and only transcribe audio segments containing speech. add `--vad_filter True` flag, increases timestamp accuracy and robustness (requires more GPU mem due to 30s inputs in wav2vec2)
 - Character level timestamps (see `*.char.ass` file output)
 - Diarization (still in beta, add `--diarize`)